HomeMy WebLinkAbout1946-09-12 ]M5

 the understanding that the three old bmildings be de-

 molished.
-Those in favor were; William D. Adair,
+Those in favor were : William D. Adair,

-Marguerite P. Adair, Mrs. Aleah Canessa, Edward W.
+Marguerite p.
+Adair, Mrs .
+Aleah Canessa, Edward W.

 McNamara, Anastatia A. Walsh, Elizabeth T. Lowe, Mrs.

-Annie Kenney, Fanny P. Crown, Annie B. Fraser, Mrs.
+Annie Kenney, Fanny P. Crown, Annie B. Fraser, Mrs .

 Leona 0.
 Truesdell, George E. Wardrobe, Josie E.

-Wardrobe, Amelia Gustaysen, Mrs. Alice G. Karshall,
+Wardrobe, Amelia Gustaysen, Mrs. Alice G. Marshall,

-John Fowle, Annie H. Fowle, Lizzie E. Lowell, Mrs.
+John Fowle, Annie H. Fowle, Lizzie E. Lowell, Mrs .

 Annie Pero, Bertha L. Hanson, Albert G. Hegy, Helen